 b.
-The permittee shall not discharge to the atmosphere visible emissions from the ash conveying system(s) (including conveyor transfer points) greater than 5 percent of the observation period (i.e., 9 minutes per 3-hour period), as determined by EPA Reference Method 22 of appendix A-1 of this part, except as provided in following paragraphs.
+The permittee shall cause to be discharged into the atmosphere visible emissions of combustion ash or char from an ash conveying system (including conveyor transfer points) in excess of 5 percent of the observation period (i.e., 9 minutes per 3-hour period), as determined by EPA Reference Method 22 of appendix A-1 of this part, except as provided in following paragraphs.